A Trump ad assails ‘chaos & violence.’ Critics point out the photo is from Ukraine in 2014.

 The ad does not characterize the photos beyond that.
-But critics have suggested it implies the photo on the right depicts recent protests in the United States — given the country’s wave of demonstrations over the past two months — and takes advantage of the age-old blurry line in political advertising between implication and misinformation.
+But critics have suggested it implies the photo on the right depicts recent protests in the United States — given the country’s wave of demonstrations over the past two months — and takes advantage of the age-old blurry line between implication and misinformation in political advertising.

 The photo, taken by Ukrainian photographer Mstyslav Chernov, is actually from 2014.
 It shows pro-democracy protesters in Ukraine clashing with police who were protecting Viktor Yanukovych, the country’s president, who was eventually removed from office and found guilty of high treason.